EdbMails EDB Recovery and Migration software

 • Disable Security Defaults

-1. Install Exchange server 2016 and prepare the target environment.
+1. Set up Exchange server 2016 and configure the target environment.

-2. Identify the size and number of Public folders you want to migrate
+2. Assess the size and quantity of Public folders intended for migration.

-3. Create Public folders on Exchange 2016 and make them mail enabled.
+3. Create Public folders in Exchange 2016 and enable them for mail.

-4. Determine whether you want to move everything at once or in stages.
+4. Decide if you prefer to migrate all at once or in phases.

-5. Check your internet connection speed and network configuration.
+5. Evaluate your internet connection speed and network setup.

-6. Decide if you plan to move Public folders to Public folders, Primary mailboxes or Shared mailboxes on the target server.
+6. Determine whether to transfer Public folders to other Public folders, Primary mailboxes, or Shared mailboxes on the target server.

 The following links will help you to know about the network, hardware and operating system requirements for installing Exchange server 2016.